zen-solutions/zencss/README.md

 ## Using SCSS Files

 Installing Sass (Syntactically Awesome Stylesheets) can be done through various methods depending on your system and preferences.
-Here’s a step-by-step guide covering a couple of common methods:
+Here’s a step-by-step guide covering a common method:

  **Installing via NPM**: